Goldorion/Array-Lists-MCreator/README.md

 # Array-Lists-MCreator
 This [MCreator](https://mcreator.net/) plugin adds a new ArrayList variable type to procedure variables.
 You can create, manage and delete lists into your procedures.
-You need to have a list of your favorite names for pigs, you can make it!

 ## Disclaimer
 This project is not official.
 It is not affiliated with the respective owners and maintainers of MCreator.
 Do not expect any official support from them.